-(iv) The Indemnifying Persons, on the one hand, and the Indemnified Persons, on the other hand, shall make available to each other and their counsel and accountants all books and records and information relating to any Third Party Claims, keep each other fully apprised as to the details and progress of all proceedings relating thereto and render to each other such assistance as may be reasonably required to ensure the proper and adequate defense of any and all Third Party Claims.
+The Indemnifying Persons, on the one hand, and the Indemnified Persons, on the other hand, shall make (iv) available to each other and their counsel and accountants all books and records and information relating to any Third Party Claims, keep each other fully apprised as to the details and progress of all proceedings relating thereto and render to each other such assistance as may be reasonably required to ensure the proper and adequate defense of any and all Third Party Claims.

-(e) Survival of Representations and Warranties.
-Subject to the further provisions of this Section 11, the representations and warranties of Buyer contained in this Agreement and any Ancillary Agreements and the representations and warranties of Sellers in this Agreement and any Ancillary Agreements shall be deemed to have been made on the date of this Agreement and on the Closing Date or the Fee Property Closing Date, as applicable, and shall survive the Closing for a period of one year after the Closing Date or the Fee Property Closing Date as applicable; provided that the representations and warranties in Section 6(a), 6(b), 6(e), 6(l) and the representations and warranties with respect to title to the Fee Properties set forth in the Cross Option Agreement and environmental matters set forth in the Cross Option Agreement shall survive the Closing (or the Fee Property Closing Date) for the applicable statute of limitations.
+Survival of Representations and Warranties.
+Subject to the further provisions of this Section 11, the representations (e) and warranties of Buyer contained in this Agreement and any Ancillary Agreements and the representations and warranties of Sellers in this Agreement and any Ancillary Agreements shall be deemed to have been made on the date of this Agreement and on the Closing Date or the Fee Property Closing Date, as applicable, and shall survive the Closing for a period of one year after the Closing Date or the Fee Property Closing Date as applicable; provided that the representations and warranties in Section 6(a), 6(b), 6(e), 6(l) and the representations and warranties with respect to title to the Fee Properties set forth in the Cross Option Agreement and environmental matters set forth in the Cross Option Agreement shall survive the Closing (or the Fee Property Closing Date) for the applicable statute of limitations.

-(f) Characterization of Payments.
-Any payments made pursuant to this Section 11 shall be treated for all Tax purposes as adjustments to the Purchase Price and no Party or any of its Affiliates shall take any position on a Tax Return or in any proceeding with any taxing authority contrary to such treatment, unless otherwise required by law.
+Characterization of Payments.
+Any payments made pursuant to this Section 11 shall be treated for all Tax purposes as (f) adjustments to the Purchase Price and no Party or any of its Affiliates shall take any position on a Tax Return or in any proceeding with any taxing authority contrary to such treatment, unless otherwise required by law.

-(g) Limitations.
-Notwithstanding anything to the contrary contained in this Agreement or any Ancillary Agreement:
+Limitations.
+Notwithstanding anything to the contrary contained in this Agreement or any Ancillary Agreement: (g)

-(i) no Buyer or Seller Indemnified Person shall be entitled to assert a claim under this Section 11 for or in respect of any Buyer or Seller Events of Indemnification or any Losses associated therewith to the extent such Losses are recovered by that Buyer or Seller Indemnified Person under any policy of insurance then in effect:
+no Buyer or Seller Indemnified Person shall be entitled to assert a claim under this Section 11 for or in respect of (i) any Buyer or Seller Events of Indemnification or any Losses associated therewith to the extent such Losses are recovered by that Buyer or Seller Indemnified Person under any policy of insurance then in effect:

-35 effect; or A) to the extent such Losses are recovered by that Buyer or Seller Indemnified Person under any policy of insurance then in (E collectively, on account of all Buyer or Seller E or · · until such time as the aggregate of all Losses that have been incurred by all Buyer or Seller Indemnified Persons, of Indemnification has exceeded \$25,000 (the "Basket"), and then only to the extent of the Losses in excess of the Basket; (0 C) in excess of \$5,000,000 in the aggregate with respect to all such claims collectively (the "Cap").
-(D) notwithstanding paragraphs (B) and (C) above, the Cap shall not apply to any Losses incurred by a Buyer Indemnified Party arising from or relating to (i) any Excluded Liability, (ii) a failure by Sellers to pay any Taxes due and required to be paid by Sellers in accordance with this Agreement, (iii) any claim for a breach by Sellers' of any of its or their representations and warranties in Section 6(l), (iv) any shortages in the amount of Till Cash or inventory to be in the Stores at Closing, or (v) Sellers' fraud.
+(A) to the extent such Losses are recovered by that Buyer or Seller Indemnified Person under any policy of (B) until such time as the aggregate of all Losses that have been incurred by all Buyer or Seller Indemnified Persons, collectively, on account of all Buyer or Seller Events of Indemnification has exceeded \$25,000 (the "Basket"), and then only to the extent of the Losses in excess of the Basket; or in excess of \$5,000,000 in the aggregate with respect to all such claims collectively (the "Cap").
+(C) (D) notwithstanding paragraphs (B) and (C) above, the Cap shall not apply to any Losses incurred by a insurance then in effect; or in accordance with this Agreement, (iii) any claim for a breach by Sellers' of any of its or their representations and warranties in Section 6(l), (iv) any shortages in the amount of Till Cash or inventory to be in the Stores at Closing, or (v) Sellers' fraud.